 The Property Is A Part Of An Estate

 When a person dies, his assets, including real estate, go through probate unless they are in the trust.
-The administrator and the executive are responsible for selling the property if required.
+The executor or administrator are responsible for selling the property if required.
 Beneficiaries can contest the sale when:

-- The executor sells the property for personal profit or at unreasonable price.
+- The executor sells the property for personal profit or at an unfair or below-market price.
 Then, the beneficiary can file a legal objection.

 - If the beneficiary thinks the will is invalid.
 They can challenge the probate procedure, which delays or stops the selling procedure.